Ryoo72/DeepLesion/README.md

 Configure the class to only include 'lesion', and leave only one arbitrary palette, removing the rest.

 If this step is not done correctly, a `ValueError: need at least one array to concatenate` will occur

+> If you have reached this point without changing the default path, it is convenient to directly move the current `DeepLesion` directory to `mmdetection/data/` for use.

 ### 5️⃣ Run experiments